How To Start When You Have Nothing

 Today after 2.5 years, PEB has over 200k pageviews/month 1 million pageviews/month (as of Oct ’11), is one of the top 25 personal development sites in the world - and we’re growing stronger every day.
 I have received nearly 20 media coverages over 30 media coverages (as of 2011) in over 20 prominent media/press outlets, including CNN, Asia One, Today and 938 Live Radio.
 I’m a personal coach to very smart and talented people from different walks of life, whether in their 20s, 30s, 40s or teens, helping them to achieve success in their lives.
 My posts have been featured in the biggest personal development blogs online, including Lifehack.org, DumbLittleMan and Zen Habits (top 25 blogs in the world as rated by Time Magazine).

 Last month I just launched Personal Excellence Book, exceeding pre-sales in just the first hour.
-(If you haven’t gotten the book, you really should – Check out this honest, in-depth review by reader Bailey who shares how he boosted his business revenue by 30% in just 2 weeks after he bought the book).
+(If you haven’t gotten the book, you really should — one of my readers, Bailey, shared with me on how he boosted his business revenue by 30% in just two weeks after he bought the book!).
 I have bigger goals for Personal Excellence in the next few years to come, and I’m excited to see them unfold.

 Did it matter whether I had something or nothing in the beginning?
 No, it didn’t.
 Again, it’s irrelevant.
 Whatever it is that you have or don’t have now doesn’t matter.
 The outcome is fixed.
 Having something or nothing only affects how and what needs to be done to achieve your desired end outcome, but not the end outcome itself.

 Focus on What You Want, not What You Have Now